This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 20.F.
 Hiring Preferences

 Among equally qualified applicants, preference will be given to those applicants who will help to achieve equal opportunity goals.
 Whenever appropriate, employees whose positions have been eliminated shall be given priority for any job openings on the staff.
 Secondary preference shall be given to any former BSC employees and members.
 “Preference,” as mentioned here and elsewhere in the Employee Handbook, shall be construed to mean that preferential factors will be taken into account when evaluating otherwise qualified candidates for a job.
-It shall not be construed to mean that a person will be hired solely because of her/his preferential status.
+It shall not be construed to mean that a person will be hired solely because of their preferential status.

 20.G.
 Managers other than the Executive Director